-The REIT you invest in via stREITwise invests primarily in income-producing office space, with a focus on properties requiring less than $20M in equity, which stREITwise believes represents a promising gap in the current market.
+The REIT you invest in via stREITwise invests primarily in income-producing office and mixed-use commercial space, with a focus on properties requiring less than $20M in equity, which stREITwise believes represents a promising gap in the current market.
 From their offering circular:

 We believe there is an abundance of investors targeting deals that require more than $20 million of equity, but there are far fewer investors targeting deals requiring less than $20 million of equity.
 This mismatch in the marketplace provides us the opportunity to acquire smaller deals - deals that fall below the radar of the large institutional real estate investors, but are too expensive for most high net worth investors to capitalize – at prices that we believe represent a discount to intrinsic value.

-While their first REIT focuses on those sub-$20M office properties, according to founder and CEO Jeff Karsh, stREITwise intends to expand their lineup over time with more property-type-specific REITs, such as apartments, industrial, or retail.
+While their first REIT focuses on those sub-$20M office properties, according to founder and chief investment officer Jeff Karsh, stREITwise intends to expand their lineup over time with more property-type-specific REITs, such as apartments, industrial, or retail.

 What do you get when investing with stREITwise?